jasonshaw/clashdog/README.md

 Before start, make sure you have successfully run clash with the help of the [documentation](https://github.com/Dreamacro/clash/wiki).

+UDP related settings are not supported, all UDP connections are handled by default.

 ### What is this?

 When the subscription is given a complete configuration file, rule-providers will be useless, even if the `rules` are changed to `payload`, `classical` can not replace rules.
 Without modifying the premise of `config.yaml`, you can only use script, subject to starlark limited functionality, this updater was born.